Zvi-Badash/ComputerScienceIntroduction20441/README.md

-# ComputerScienceIntroduction20441
+# Computer Science Introduction 20441
-All Assignments From 20441 2019b
+This repo holds all of my assignments in the first CS class I took!